 The module has three key elements:

-In this module you'll explore the theories and practices of feminism in the 21st century, drawing on academic disciplines including Media and Cultural Studies, Film, Gender Studies, History and Fashion.
+In this module you will explore the theories and practices of feminism in the 21st century, drawing on academic disciplines including Media and Cultural Studies, Film, Gender Studies, History, Fashion, Sociology, Philosophy and Education.

 In your study of feminism, you will gain skills in analysing a range of texts and media, including academic scholarship, news media, social media, celebrity case studies and fashion items.